 Hamsterley future plans

-Forestry England manages the nation’s forests to be sustainable and resilient providing benefits for people, wildlife and the economy: nationally and locally.
+Forestry England manages the nation’s forests to be sustainable and resilient providing benefits for people, nature and the economy: nationally, regionally and locally.
 We constantly review the forests to see how those benefits could improve.

-Hamsterley Forest has become more popular and while this benefits the rural economy and the wildlife is safeguarded, the facilities are under strain.
-We have plans to make improvements to benefit all of our visitors and forest users, such as increased café space and catering facilities, improved toilets, meeting and classroom space for schools and groups, exciting opportunities for cyclists visiting the forest and fit-for-purpose office accommodation for our staff based in Hamsterley Forest.
+Hamsterley Forest has become more popular and while this connects more people with the nation’s forests, benefits the rural economy and the wildlife is safeguarded, our ageing facilities are under strain.
+We have plans to make improvements to benefit all our visitors and forest users, such as increased café space and catering facilities, improved toilets, meeting and classroom space for schools and groups, provision of exhilarating ‘Go Ape’ outdoor activities, exciting opportunities for cyclists visiting the forest and fit-for-purpose office accommodation for our staff based in Hamsterley Forest.

 In further developing our people, nature, economy offer the potential for an overnight accommodation offer within the Forest, located close to the existing visitor infrastructure has been assessed and approved internally in accordance with Forestry England policy guidance.

 We have begun discussions with Forest Holidays, who are one of our long-term partners, to explore options for a site with up to 70 eco-sensitive cabins.
 In the last 50 years, we have created 8 sensitively-placed cabin sites in forests we care for.

 Plans for the new Visitor Centre are evolving, developing fit for purpose and modern facilities with sustainability at the core of our designs.
 Internal reviews are underway to refine these designs and layouts before aiming to share these plans and enter into consultation with stakeholders and local forest users later this year.